 A-403.a: Redetermining State Time Limits

-State time limits may change if the individual’s functional literacy level score is lower than the individual’s completed education level.
-The individual’s literacy is assessed usingFederal Register: Tests Determined To Be Suitable for Use in the National Reporting System for Adult Education the Test of Adult Basic Education (TABE) or SUPERA and does not have any bearing on the federal 60-month time limit.
+State time limits may change if the individual’s functional educational level is lower than the individual’s self-reported completed education level.
+The individual’s functional educational level is assessed using any of the tests approved by the National Reporting System for Adult Education.
+The complete list of those tests can be found at Federal Register: Tests Determined To Be Suitable for Use in the National Reporting System for Adult Education.

+The score from this testing has no bearing on the federal 60-month lifetime time limit.

-Boards must ensure that Workforce Solutions Office staff reports the literacy test results in grade-level terms in TWIST, and TWIST transfers the results to the HHSC system.
-This may result in a state time-limit change, but only if the original state time limit was based on education level and not work history.
+Boards must ensure that Workforce Solutions Office staff reports the functional educational level test results in grade-level terms in WorkInTexas.com.
+This may result in a state time-limit change, but only if the original state time limit was based on education level and not on work history as described previously.

-Literacy assessment scores do not expire, and retesting is not required.
-Individuals may be retested to determine whether there is an improvement in basic skills after they have participated in educational components
+Functional educational level assessment scores do not expire, and retesting is not required.
+Individuals may be retested to determine whether there is an improvement in basic skills after they have participated in educational components, but only the lowest score is considered for the purpose of redetermining state time limits.

 B-100: Choices Services

-B-101: Choices Service Delivery Flowchart
+B-101: Choices Service Delivery

-The following flowchart is provided as a guide for the delivery of Choices services.
+The following is provided as a general map for the delivery of Choices services:

-Choices participant is required to be employed (full- time, 30 hours or more; part- time, less than 30 hours).
+Individual applies for TANF benefits through HHSC.

+Individual is referred to Boards that conduct Workforce Orientation for Applicants (WOA).

+Applicant attends WOA

+Boards notify HHSC of the applicant’s attendance.

+Boards may develop an employment plan with the applicant and provide support services as a TANF applicant prior to certification.

+HHSC determines the applicant’s eligibility for TANF benefits.

+Boards conduct outreach to eligible TANF recipients.

+Boards assess participants and develop an employment plan.

+Board provides Choices services to the participant.

+Mandatory Choices participants are required to meet participation requirements described in Section B-400 of this guide.

+TWC reports the following customer status information to HHSC:

+Employment

+Good cause

+Noncompliance

 Delivery of services varies by local workforce development office.